yoni13/SGGS-ANON/docs/api.md

-# API introduction and usage of the sggs-ano API v1
+# API introduction and usage of the sggs-anon API v1

 ## Introduction
 We use https to access the API.
 The base URL is `/api/v1/`.